Special Interest Housing

 - Mudge House A-100

-(Henderson Wellness House is filled through an application based process outside of Special Interest Housing.
-Residents interested in applying for Henderson Wellness House should visit the Henderson House information page.)
+(Themed Living Communities such as Henderson Wellness House, Sustainability House and Clyde House are filled through an application based process outside of Special Interest Housing.
+Residents interested in applying to these houses should visit the "Themed Living Communities" page.)

-Special Interest Housing assignments are determined by the Office of Student Life.
+Special Interest Housing assignments are determined by the Student Life Office.

-All questions regarding Special Interest Housing should be directed to the Office of Student Life.
+All questions regarding Special Interest Housing should be directed to the Student Life Office.

 Important information regarding financial responsibility for Special Interest Houses: